BEEP 3381. INTRODUCTION TO SPECIAL LANGUAGE PROGRAMS. 3 Hours.

 BEEP 4306.
 FAMILY LITERACY AND SECOND LANGUAGE ACQUISITION.
 3 Hours.

 Examines the relationships among family literacy, second-language acquisition, and literacy development in children.
 The course provides opportunities for students to explore a variety of home-school literacy programs designed to facilitate the development of literacy skills in parents and support reading and writing at home.
 Specific focus on theories regarding the relationship between first and second language acquisition and early education.
-Prerequisite: ECED 4317, ECED 4318.
+Prerequisite: BEEP 3381.

 BEEP 4311.
 MATH IN DUAL LANGUAGE SETTINGS.
 3 Hours.

-Integration of mathematic concepts in relation to the cognitive and linguistic development of English language learners.
+Integration of mathematic concepts in relation to the cognitive and linguistic development of English learners (ELs).
 Analysis of the State curriculum for mathematics in K-6.
 Design and implementation of instruction in dual language settings.
 Field experience required.
 Prerequisite: BEEP 3381.

 BEEP 4312.
 SCIENCE AND HEALTH EDUCATION IN DUAL LANGUAGE SETTINGS.
 3 Hours.

-Integration of science and health concepts in relation to the cognitive and linguistic development of English language learners.
+Integration of science and health concepts in relation to the cognitive and linguistic development of English learners (ELs).
 Analysis of the State curriculum for health and science in K-6.
 Design and implementation of instruction in dual language settings.
 Field experience required.

 BEEP 4314.
 CREATIVE ARTS AND SOCIAL STUDIES IN DUAL LANGUAGE SETTINGS.
 3 Hours.

 Integration of visual arts, music, and social studies with a focus on instructional processes and skills for increasing children's understanding and appreciation of aesthetics.
-Implementation of the Texas Curriculum in Social Studies and Art Education in EC-6 dual-language classrooms.
+Implementation of the Texas Curriculum in Social Studies and Art Education in EC-6 dual-language classrooms; field experience required.

 BEEP 4319.
 ASSESSMENT OF CULTURALLY AND LINGUISTICALLY DIVERSE STUDENTS IN EC-6 SETTINGS.
 3 Hours.